MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 > [!div class="checklist"]
 >
 > - **Prioritize user flows**.
 Not all flows are equally critical.
 Assign priorities to each flow to guide your design decisions.
+User flow design will influence the choice of service tiers and instances on the App Service Plan and configurations.
+>
-The identified flows significantly influence the overall architecture.
-For example, your application might include a frontend and backend tiers that communicate through a message broker.
-Because of a queue in the middle, you may need additional instances on the frontend for optimal performance on the UI side.
+>     For example, your application might include a frontend and backend tiers that communicate through a message broker.
+You might choose to segment them in multiple Web Apps to allow for independent scaling, lifecycle management, and maintanenance.
+Also, placing a large application in a single plan can lead to memory of CPU issues, which will ultimately impact reliability.
+>
+>   You may need additional instances on the frontend for optimal performance on the UI side.
 However, the backend may not require the same number of instances.
->
->   That design will influence the choice of service tiers and instances on the App Service Plan and configurations that allows for independent scaling based on CPU, memory requirements.
 >
 > - **Anticipate potential failures and have corresponding mitigation strategies**.
 Here are some examples of failure mode analysis:
 >